reza0221/Data-Science/Machine Learning Series/Workflow Diagram/Supervised Learning/README.md

-A collection of Workflow Diagrams of Supervised Learning Algorithms.
+A collection of Workflow Diagrams for Supervised Learning Algorithms.